NNPDF/pineappl/docs/installation.md

 ### Optional: FK table converter

-If you'd like to convert NNPDF's legacy FK tables to PineAPPL grids, make sure to install [fastNLO](https://fastnlo.hepforge.org/) first and add the switch `--features=fktable` during the CLI's installation, for instance:
+If you'd like to convert NNPDF's legacy FK tables to PineAPPL grids, add the switch `--features=fktable` during the CLI's installation, for instance:

     cargo install --features=fktable pineappl_cli